evolvedbinary/docker-existdb/README.md

 These files only serve as a template.
 While upstream updates from eXist to them are rare, such upstream changes will be immediately mirrored here.
 Users are responsible to ensure that local changes in their forks / clones persist when syncing with this repo, e.g. by rebasing their own changes after pulling from upstream.

 #### JVM configuration
-This image uses advanced JVM configuration to set set the heapsize.
-Avoid passing `-Xmx` arguments to eXist's jvm to set maximum memory.
-This will lead to frequent crashes since JAVA and Docker are not on the same page concerning available memory.
+This image uses advanced JVM configuration to set set the heap-size.
+Avoid passing `-Xmx` arguments to eXist's JVM to set maximum memory.
+This will lead to frequent crashes since java and Docker are not on the same page concerning available memory.
 Only use `-XX:MaxRAMFraction=1` to modify the memory available to the JVM.
 For production use it is recommended to increase the value to `2` or even `4`.
 The values express ratios, so setting it to `2` means half the container's memory will be available to the JVM, '4' means ¼,  etc.

 To allocate e.g. 600mb to the container around the JVM use:
 ```bash